 This model is another outbreak model, and is described in \citet{black_importance_2019}.
 It is a CTMC with state space

 and transition rates

-The event \eqref{eq:exp} represents a new exposure, \eqref{eq:infp} represents an exposure becoming infectious (but pre-symptomatic), \eqref{eq:infs} represents a pre-symptomtic individual becoming symptomatic, \eqref{eq:rem seiar} represents a recovery, and \eqref{eq:asym} represents an exposure who becomes asymptomatic (and not infectious).
+The event \Eqref{eq:exp} represents a new exposure, \Eqref{eq:infp} represents an exposure becoming infectious (but pre-symptomatic), \Eqref{eq:infs} represents a pre-symptomtic individual becoming symptomatic, \Eqref{eq:rem seiar} represents a recovery, and \Eqref{eq:asym} represents an exposure who becomes asymptomatic (and not infectious).
 The parameters of the model are the transmissibilities attributed to the pre-symptomatic and symptomatic population $\beta_p, \beta_s > 0$, the rate of leaving the exposed class $\sigma > 0$, the rate of leaving the (pre)symptomatic infection class $\gamma > 0$, and the probability of becoming infectious $q \in (0, 1)$.
 We follow \citet{black_importance_2019} and reparameterise the model in terms of the parameters $R_0 = (\beta_p + \beta_s) / q\gamma$, $1 / \sigma$, $1 / \gamma$, $\kappa = \beta_p / (\beta_p + \beta_s)$ and $q$.
 We use the same parameters to generate the observations and priors that were used in \citet{black_importance_2019}: $R_0=2.2$, $1/\gamma = 1$, $1/\sigma = 1$, $\kappa=0.7$ and $q=0.9$, and priors

 truncating the priors for $1/\sigma$ and $1/\gamma$ to have support $[0.1, \infty)$ and $[0.5, \infty)$ respectively.